 MATH 102 - College Algebra: This course provides a working knowledge of college-level algebra and its applications.
-Emphasis is placed upon the solution and the application of linear and quadratic equations, word problems, polynomials, and rational and radical equations.
-Students perform operations on real numbers and polynomials and simplify algebraic, rational, and radical expressions.
-Arithmetic and geometric sequences are examined, and linear equations and inequalities are discussed.
-Students learn to graph linear, quadratic, absolute value, and piecewise-defined functions and solve and graph exponential and logarithmic equations.
-Other topics include solving applications using linear systems as well as evaluating and finding partial sums of a series.
+Emphasis is placed upon the solution and the application of linear and quadratic equations, word problems, polynomial functions, roots and radicals.
+Students perform operations on real numbers, operations with algebraic expressions, algebraic fractions, rational and radical expressions.
+Arithmetic and geometric sequences, systems of equations, inequalities and coordinate geometry are discussed.
+Students learn to solve and graph linear and quadratic equations.
+Other topics include solving applications using equations of lines as well as graphing of two variables on the xy plane and other functions and graphs.
 Prerequisite: passing score on math placement test.